andrewavina/Connect4/README.md

 ![logo](https://i.imgur.com/YjIiOM5.png)

-# 2-Player Head to Head game
+# 2-Player Head to Head, turn-based game
 First player to have 4 tokens in a row horizontally, vertically, and/or diagonally wins the game.

 ![gameboard](https://i.imgur.com/E5r9ZeD.png)